 If the spark PDB was created with cardinality set to 1, or 2, or ALL, then if you create a service named plug for the PDB, the service can use the -cardinality argument, too.
-If the spark PDB was created using the -preferred or -available arguments, then new services you create for the PDB use the -preferred or -available arguments, not the -cardinality argument.
+If the spark PDB was created without specifying the -cardinality argument, then new services you create for the PDB use the -preferred or -available arguments, not the -cardinality argument.

 Because PDBs are managed as an Oracle Clusterware resource, typical Oracle RAC-based management practices apply.
-For this reason, if the PDB spark is in the online state when Oracle Clusterware is shut down on a server hosting this service, then the PDB is restored to its original state after the restart of Oracle Clusterware on this server.
-Thus, starting PDBs is automated as with any other Oracle RAC database.
+For this reason, if the PDB spark has AUTOMATIC management policy, then the PDB is started when CDB starts.
+Similarly, if the PDB spark is in the online state when Oracle Clusterware is shut down on a server hosting this service and the management policy is set to MANUAL, then the PDB is restored to its original state after the restart of Oracle Clusterware on this server.
+The default PDB management policy is derived from the management policy of its CDB.

-To start a pluggable database:
+To start a Pluggable Database:

-'''

-$ srvctl start pdb -db db_name -pdb pdb_name [-startoption
+\$ srvctl start pdb -db db name -pdb pdb name [-startoption start options]

-start options]

-'''

-To start a pluggable database on specific nodes:
+To start a Pluggable Database on specific nodes: